 From day one of this crisis, our priority has been to maximize the safety of everyone in our community.
 I am so very proud to say the choices we have made during the pandemic have been guided by science, evidence and advice from state and local public health experts – not by the cost of taking those actions.

 But, this pandemic has been – and will continue to be – extremely costly.
-Establishing and operating our testing program this semester alone has cost us about $16 million dollars.
+Establishing and operating our testing program this semester alone has cost us about $16 million.

-Right now, we are estimating the financial impact from March through the end of this calendar year to exceed $191 million dollars.
+Right now, we are estimating the financial impact from March through the end of this calendar year to exceed $191 million.
 And we have to assume we are going to see costs and losses continue into the spring.

 So far, our state budget has remained stable.
 But the economic impact on our state is going to be massive as well.
 So, while we are pleased that our governor and state legislature have voiced their support for us, we have to make contingency plans that include a significant reduction in state funding in the coming years.